 If you receive an application and fail to attend court, the court is able to make a protection order or a temporary protection order against you in your absence.
 A Magistrate may also issue a warrant for the police to arrest you and bring you to court.

 You can object to a Domestic Violence Order being made against you and have the matter adjourned for legal advice or for a Final Hearing at a later date.

-Your options on the first mention include:
+Your options on the first mention for a DVO charge are:

 - Ask for an adjournment while you seek legal advice, in which case a Temporary DVO will most likely be made to protect the aggrieved until the next court date;

 - Consent to the DVO being made, without admitting to the facts alleged against you or that you have committed domestic violence;